hzeller/beagleg/README.md

       everything into metric, absolute coordinates.

    - [gcode-machine-control.h](./gcode-machine-control.h) : highlevel C-API to
-      control a machine via G-Code: it receives G-Code events and emits the necessary machine commands to MachineControl.
+      control a machine via G-Code: it receives G-Code events (implementing the callbacks called by the parser), does motion planning, axis mapping, speed/accleration segment joining and emits the necessary machine commands to MotorOperations.
-      Depends on the motor-interface and gcode-parser APIs.
+      Depends on the motor-operations and gcode-parser APIs.
       Provides the functionality provided by the `machine-control` binary.

    - [motor-operations.h](./motor-operations.h) : Low-level motor motion C-API.
-      Prepares parameters to the motion-queue backend, or can be mocked out (which is what the print-stats program does).
+      Receives travel speeds or speed transitions and prepares parameters for the discrete approximation in the motion-queue backend.
+      The print-stats binary has a different implementation that uses it to determine print-time calculations.

    - [motion-queue.h](./motion-queue.h) : Even lower level interface: queue
       between motor-operations and hardware creating motion profiles in realtime.